2016 Outstanding Aerospace Engineer Awards

 Purdue connected my passion for aerospace with the potential within me.
 Without a doubt the education and hands on experience I gained while at Purdue has been, and will continue to be, instrumental in my career.
 Most importantly Purdue gave me a community of colleagues and great friends that will last a lifetime

-Mr. David N. Loffing graduated from graduated from Purdue University with a Bachelor of Science degree in Aeronautics and Astronautics in 2002 and a Master of Science degree in Aeronautics and Astronautics in 2004.
+Mr. David N. Loffing graduated from graduated from Purdue University with a Bachelor of Science degree in Aeronautical and Astronautical Engineering in 2002 and a Master of Science degree in Aeronautics and Astronautics in 2004.

 Mr. Loffing joined The Boeing Company as a summer intern in 2002 and then full time in 2004 as an Airplane Configuration Engineer in the 747 Product Development group.
 During his internship, Mr. Loffing was part of small design team that developed the preliminary configuration of what would become the heavily modified 747 Dreamlifter (Large Cargo Freighter) for the 787 Program.
 From 2004 to 2011, he had the unique opportunity to be a part of the entire development cycle of the 747-8 Freighter and Intercontinental airplanes.
 During his time with the 747-8 Program, Mr. Loffing performed several different roles including Wing & Empennage Managed Configuration Team Leader, Program Integration Manager, Deputy Performance Leader, Flight Test Program Integration Leader and 747 Technology Leader.